Pavel Belov (physicist): Career

-Dr. Belov has extensive experience of working abroad (Finland, South Korea, United Kingdom) with such industrial giants as Nokia, Samsung Electronics and Bosch.
+Dr. Belov has worked in Finland, South Korea, and the United Kingdom with companies including Nokia, Samsung Electronics and Bosch.

-He is a member of the Council of young scientists and specialists of the ITMO University.
+He is a member of the Council of Young Scientists and Specialists of ITMO University.

-He is also a member of IEEE, AP-S, ED-S, MTT-S, LEO-S (Laser and Electro-Optics Society, www.i-leos.org); URSI, SPIE scientific societies.
-Since October 2015, Dr Belov has been on the Board of Scientific Advisors at Metamaterial Technologies Inc., an international optical nano-composites company (www.metamaterial.com).
-Since 2024, Belov is dean of the School of Engineering at New Uzbekistan University.
+He is also a member of the Institute of Electrical and Electronics Engineers (IEEE), IEEE Antennas & Propagation Society, IEEE Electron Devices Society, IEEE Microwave Theory and Techniques Society, Laser and Electro-Optics Society, International Union of Radio Science (URSI), and SPIE.
+Since October 2015, Belov has been on the Board of Scientific Advisors at Metamaterial Technologies Inc., an international optical nano-composites company.
+Belov is dean of the School of Engineering at New Uzbekistan University.

 Awards

-Dr. Pavel Belov is a laureate of the Russian Federation President's Prize in Science and Innovation for Young Scientists in 2009 (Presidential Decree No.139 of 4.02.2010).
-The prize is awarded for outstanding contributions to the physics of metamaterials and the development of devices for transmission and processing of superresolution images.
+Dr. Pavel Belov was given the Russian Federation President's Prize in Science and Innovation for Young Scientists in 2009 (Presidential Decree No.139 of 4.02.2010).
+The prize was awarded for his contributions to the physics of metamaterials and the development of devices for transmission and processing of superresolution images.

-He is the winner of grants for State Support of Young Russian Ph.D.
+He was the winner of grants for State Support of Young Russian Ph.D.
 Scientists in 2005 and 2009.
-His other prizes include:
+His other awards include: